mkaitoli/mkaitoli.github.io/_pages/about.md

 About Me
 ======

 I'm currently taking part in a summer research program where I'm studying social science research, text analysis tools, and AI.
+Yay!

 Getting started
 ======